 Houses

-Furnished vs unfurnished properties
+Furnished or unfurnished

 Finding accommodation in Israel

 When looking for an apartment in Israel, expats should note that ‘one room’ means just that: a studio apartment.
 ‘Two rooms’ means a living room and a bedroom.
-Apartments are often advertised as having ‘one and a half’ rooms, which usually means that there is some kind of partition inside the room.
+Apartments are often advertised as having ‘one and a half’ rooms, which generally means that there is some kind of partition inside the room.

 Renting accommodation in Israel